Global Ambassadors of Sustainability (GAoS)

-It’s an international Network to promote sustainability started in August 2020, so far several training programs were conducted in partnership with several institutions.
+GAoS is an international non profit Network and Think Tank (Registered in Canada) to promote sustainability which was launched in August 2020, several training programs and sharing sessions were conducted in partnership with several institutions.
 The aim of these trainings were to build the capacities of young generation on sustainability and establish a global network for exchanging knowledge and experiences.
 The Initiative managed to grow to more than 13300 members from 130 countries.
 All activities are being publicized on a facebook page and LinkedIn.
-Recently we were an associate partner with Time Higher Education in organizing The Global Sustainable Development Congress (https://www.timeshighered-events.com/gsd-congress-2023).
+In 2023 GAoS was an associate partner with Time Higher Education in organizing The Global Sustainable Development Congress (https://www.timeshighered-events.com/gsd-congress-2023).

 Here are the details of the Training Programs which have been conducted earlier: